openenclave/openenclave/doc/GettingStarted.Windows.md

    loaded.
 VS2017 will then recursively walk the repo directory structure and generate a cache for the project to display Intellisense.
-4. Open Enclave is only supported for 64-bit, so change the build flavor to `x64-Debug`
-  a.
-You may need to cancel cache generation and start it again after changing
-     the build flavor.
+4. Open Enclave is only supported for 64-bit, so change the build flavor to `x64-Debug`.
+You may need to cancel cache generation and start it again after changing the build flavor.
 5. Once cache generation is complete, you can build the project via the CMake > Build All menu option.